linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 $$ where  $i_{N}$  is the interest rate for period  $N$ .

-Consider a  $50,000 investment in a one-year bank certificate of deposit (CD) today and rolled over annually for the next two years into one-year CDs.
-The future value of the$ 50,000 investment will depend on the one-year CD rate each time the funds are rolled over.
+Consider a  \$50,000 investment in a one-year bank certificate of deposit (CD) today and rolled over annually for the next two years into one-year CDs.
+The future value of the\$ 50,000 investment will depend on the one-year CD rate each time the funds are rolled over.
 Assuming that the one-year CD rate today is 5\% and that it is expected that the one-year CD rate one year from now will be 6\%, and the one-year CD rate two years from now will be 6.5\%, then we know:

 $$
 \begin{array}{l} F V = \$ 5 0, 0 0 0 (1 + 0.
 0 5) (1 + 0.
 0 6) (1 + 0.
 0 6 5) \\ = \$ 59,267.25 \\ \end{array}
 $$

 Continuing this example, what is the average annual interest rate over this period?
-We know that the future value is  $59,267.25, the present value is$ 50,000, and  $N = 3$ :
+We know that the future value is  \$59,267.25, the present value is\$ 50,000, and  $N = 3$ :

 $$ i = \sqrt [ 3 ]{\frac {\mathbb {S} 59 , 267 .
 25}{\mathbb {S} 50 , 000 .
 00}} - 1 = \sqrt [ 3 ]{1 .
 185345} = 5.
 8315 \%
 $$ which is also: